-lonising radiation can be electromagnetic waves or They come from outer space, natural radioactive materials in our environment or man-made sources.
+lonising radiation can be high frequency electromagnetic waves or high energy particles.
+They come from outer space, natural radioactive materials in our environment or man-made sources.
 High energy electromagnetic waves can penetrate our body more easily than high energy particles.

 Living things are made up of many types of cells such as nerve cells, skin cells and muscle cells.
 The cells are in turn made up of molecules and atoms.
-When a high frequency electromagnetic wave interacts with a particular atom or molecule and knocks an electron out from it, a is produced.
+When a high frequency electromagnetic wave interacts with a particular atom or molecule and knocks an electron out from it, a charged ion is produced.